Antinomique/blog/www/content/posts/sstic_infra_windows.md

 None of them have defeated the infrastructure, or maybe we did not see it or maybe nobody tried to defeat it.
 The AppJailLauncher has crashed only 3 times, and was restarted with a single command line.
 As seen in the *problems* section of this post, there are still weird behaviors that can be related to the AppJailLauncher project.
+They need further investigations to determine their origin.

 Many thanks to the TrailOfBits team for their AppJailLauncher project.